 Daily Read Metering Site (DMS) is a Metering Site which is settled between the Players in accordance with the regulations for daily metered consumption.

 Danish Gas Market is the total number of Danish Consumers at any time.
-The Danish Gas Market and its Players are described in Appendix 0.

 Danish Gas System is the Transmission System, the Distribution Network, and the Storage Facilities in Denmark.